About GODAN

 2025

 GODAN 2.0 reached global maturity with the formal rollout of Country Agendas and the establishment of Regional and Continental Hubs across Africa, Latin America, and Asia.
-These hubs coordinated GODAN’s strategic goals through the iFoodSOS framework, supporting national governments, academic institutions, and civil society in developing evidence-based, open-data-driven responses to food insecurity and agricultural transformation.

 Our People